Skip to content

 If you require further support, connect with your Employee Assistance Program (EAP) or one of these mental health services and support helplines.

-• AITSL Intercultural Development Self-Reflection Tool
+• AITSL Indigenous Cultural Responsiveness Self-Reflection Tool

 This online tool poses questions to help you reflect deeply on assumptions, attitudes and biases about Aboriginal and Torres Strait Islander Peoples, histories, languages and cultures.
 It will generate a report, giving you a starting point for your further development and learning.

-AITSL Intercultural Development Self-Reflection Tool
+AITSL Indigenous Cultural Responsiveness Self-Reflection Tool

-• AITSL Intercultural Capability Framework
+• AITSL Indigenous Cultural Responsiveness Capability Framework

 This framework includes a set of guiding values and principles and concrete, achievable steps you can take to embody behaviours and attitudes that are culturally responsive within your learning community.

-AITSL Intercultural Capability Framework
+AITSL Indigenous Cultural Responsiveness Capability Framework

-• AITSL Intercultural Development Continuum
+• AITSL Indigenous Cultural Responsiveness Continuum

 This continuum aims to assist educators and school leaders to critically reflect on and develop their ability to be more responsive to the knowledge, skills, and cultural identities of Aboriginal and Torres Strait Islander children and young people.